-When coronavirus became prevalent in March this year, St John needed a way to get out information rapidly, especially to first responders around the evolving Covid-19 situation.
+When coronavirus became prevalent in March 2020, St John needed a way to get out information rapidly, especially to first responders around the evolving Covid-19 situation.

 Fortunately, St John WA was already working with Engage Squared to plan the roll out of Yammer.
 Strategically, the decision was made to pivot and collapse a planned 10-week program into launching Yammer in just 7 days.

 “It was very important for us to get key messages out, especially for Covid-19, rapidly and in a uniform way.
 At St John we looked to breakdown silos and fill the gaps in connecting our workforce.
 Accessibility is important for volunteers, and the advantage of Yammer is they can connect easily through their mobile devices.” – Christina Blake, Head of Community Engagement & Internal Comms, at St John.

 St John has 120-year tradition of providing high quality ambulance services and first aid.
 The workforce is made up of about 2,000 employees and 8,000 volunteers.
 Many are first responders, who are dispersed over the largest state in Australia

 Prior to this project, St John WA had very limited communication and collaboration tools available to its workforce.
 Staff and volunteers were reliant on push communications delivered via phone, email, the website and their SharePoint intranet.
 To communicate with their geographically dispersed workforce, bulk emails would be sent, and team chats and updates were often sent within private Facebook groups, commonly set-up and run by volunteers.

 According to Christina Blake – the decision to launch Yammer aligned well with their cultural priorities, including listening to staff and volunteers and enabling greater leadership visibility.
 Overall, St John WA want to ensure front line staff learning is based on facts, customer case examples and continuous learning.
 A perfect fit for Yammer.